‘The Young And The Restless’ Star Hunter King Celebrates Engagement With Co-Star’s Help!

 The star, who also portrays Clementine on Life in Pieces, also shared bits of her surprise engagement party on her Instagram story.
 Apparently, her friends and family are thrilled by her newly betrothed status.

 While Summer Newman isn’t fortunate in love at all in Genoa City, the same cannot be said for King.
 Real life does not imitate art for her.
-The fabulous news for King comes as The Young and the Restless spoilers from The nquisitr reveal that Summer and her mother Phyllis (Gina Tognoni) exchange harsh words next week, and the moment ends in a resounding slap as Phyllis lets her daughter have it.
+The fabulous news for King comes as The Young and the Restless spoilers from The Inquisitr reveal that Summer and her mother Phyllis (Gina Tognoni) exchange harsh words next week, and the moment ends in a resounding slap as Phyllis lets her daughter have it.

 As for Ordway, Abby Newman is Summer’s aunt on the show, and the two have also had plenty of men problems and fighting in the past.
 It’s lovely to see how great of friends these two are off screen.
 No doubt King and Ordway will always remember this special occasion.